 - Form Overview: Shows the number of visitors, how many started filling out your form and how many successfully converted.

-- Most Corrected Fields: Explore the fields that cause users most frustration.
+- Most Corrected Fields: Explore the fields that cause users the most frustration.

 - Completion Time: Shows how long it takes people to complete your forms.